HOW TO CLOSE THE EDUCATION GAP FOR PRISONERS: our scholar Carolyn writes from experience Read More

 Historic Venue

 The Longford Lectures take place each year in the spectacular circular Assembly Hall of Church House, Westminster.
-Catering after the lecture is by the Clink, which provides training, support and jobs for serving and ex-prisoners.
-Watch George The Poet give our the 2021 lecture.
+Catering after the lecture is by Liberty Kitchen, which provides training, support and jobs for serving and ex-prisoners.
+Watch George The Poet (right) give our the 2021 lecture.

 The Place To Be